🧬 Copilot-LD

 participant Dev as Developer

-participant Download as tools/download.js
+participant Download as scripts/download.js

 participant GitHub as GitHub API

-participant Chunk as tools/chunk.js
+participant Chunk as scripts/chunk.js

-participant Index as tools/index.js
+participant Index as scripts/index.js

 participant LLM as LLM API